How to get the highest reputation score [Success Guide]

 Following the advice of that guide will definitely help you have a better sleep, trust us.

 Doing that shouldn't be necessary if you followed the 4 previous actions and especially the Action 1.
-As your sender score reflects your practices,
+Putting a turbo on a car with flat tires doesn't make sense, repair the tires first.

 In MailReach > Email Warmer > Find the email account you need to heal and click on Show